sparkflows/sparkflows-docs/docs/azure/admin-guide/access-and-reload.rst

 ---------------------
 Follow the steps given below:

 #.
-Obtain the public IP or DNS of your AWS instance from the AWS Console -> Instances.
+Obtain the public IP or DNS of your AWS instance from the Azure Console -> Instances.

 #.
 Open a web browser and enter the following URL: http://sparkflows_IP:8080,